 What's the place like for nightlife, eating out etc?

-There is plenty of nightlife in these parts but it's very much a 'Thai only' scene.
+There is plenty of nightlife in these parts but it's very much a 'Thais only' scene.
 Very few foreigners have braved a raunchy night out in Samut Prakarn.

 When darkness falls, parts of Srinakarin Road and Theparak Road light up like Las Vegas and the glitzy karaoke bars, night clubs and massage parlours start pulling in the punters.
 There is a lot of industry in this area and these entertainment joints are popular places for Thai bosses to entertain customers.